D1013 Western Ranger

 How will the bogie project be funded?

-Clearly, this project is a massive undertaking for any volunteer group and therefore, in addition to volunteer “hands-on” help, the WLA will need to seek help from private donations, sponsorship and will need to apply for funding with the Heritage Lottery Fund (HLF).
+Clearly, this project is a massive undertaking for any volunteer group and therefore, in addition to volunteer “hands-on” help, the WLA will need to seek help from donations, of which an amazing £29k has already been raised, as at January 2024.

 What will the benefits be?